Thompson in Windham County, Connecticut — The American Northeast (New England)

 2. Old Sturbridge Village.
 (Submitted on March 14, 2017, by Alan M. Perrie of Unionville, Connecticut.)

 Credits.
 This page was last revised on March 16, 2017.
-This page originally submitted on March 14, 2017, by Alan M. Perrie of Unionville, Connecticut.
-This page has been viewed 279 times since then.
+It was originally submitted on March 14, 2017, by Alan M. Perrie of Unionville, Connecticut.
+This page has been viewed 575 times since then and 81 times this year.
 Photos: 1, 2, 3. submitted on March 14, 2017, by Alan M. Perrie of Unionville, Connecticut. • Bill Pfingsten was the editor who published this page.